twitter-forks/statsite/README.md

     $ pip install --egg SCons  # Uses the Scons build system, may not be necessary
     $ make
     $ ./statsite

-    Explicit list of Dependencies (all must be installed):
+Explicit list of Dependencies (all must be installed before attempting to build):

-    jansson - If you don't have Jansson installed - TODO(aasta/hhuang): install instructions for jansson
+ 1. jansson - If you don't have jansson installed (http://www.digip.org/jansson/) On Ubuntu:
+    $ sudo apt-get install libjansson4 libjansson-dev
+  On MacOS:
+    $ brew install jansson

-    inih -
+ 2. inih

-    libev -

-    murmurhash -

-    libcurl -
+ 3. libev (included in this repo)

+ 4. murmurhash (included in this repo)

+ 5. libcurl (included in this repo)

-    libcheck - (Needed to build / run unit tests)
+ 6. libcheck - (Needed to build / run unit tests)

 Building the test code may generate errors if libcheck is not available.